sweet-js/sweet-core/index.md

     a$1 = b$2;
     b$2 = tmp$3;

-As you can see the variables names have been changed with a `$n` postfix.
+As you can see, the variables names have been changed with a `$n` postfix.
 This is hygiene at work.
-One of the critical features of sweet.js is protecting macros from unintentionally binding or capturing variables they wasn't supposed to.
+One of the critical features of sweet.js is protecting macros from unintentionally binding or capturing variables they weren't supposed to.
 This is called hygiene and to enforce hygiene sweet.js must carefully rename all variables.

 If sweet.js did not protect hygiene a naive expansion would do the